Graham Faulkner

 Graham Faulkner (born 26 September 1947 in London, UK) is a former British actor.

 His first and best known role was as Francis of Assisi in Franco Zeffirelli's Brother Sun, Sister Moon (1972).
 After that, he virtually retired from acting.
 He played a small number of very minor roles, but has not been involved in film or television since 1984.
-He left acting to find stable employment in order to support his family and has worked for a private British bank.
+He left acting to find stable employment to support his family and has worked for a private British bank.